-When situations arise, nominations will also be made for a variety of other awards, such as postgraduate scholarships, Most Courageous Award, and Academic All-America Hall of Fame.
+When situations arise, nominations will also be made for a variety of other awards, such as post-graduate scholarships, Most Courageous Award, and Academic All-America Hall of Fame.

-Awards Presented by the University: Awards presented to student-athletes by Tennessee Tech have expanded to become one of the most comprehensive awards programs in the country.
+Awards Presented by Tennessee Tech: Awards presented to student-athletes by Tennessee Tech have expanded to become one of the most comprehensive awards programs in the country.
 Most of these awards combine academics with athletics accomplishments.
 An Athletics Awards Committee chooses the award winners.